-This refers to a level of exertion where lactate, a compound produced when your body breaks down carbs for energy, accumulates in your blood faster than it can be processed out.
+This training zone refers to a level of exertion where lactate, a compound produced when your body breaks down carbs for energy, accumulates in your blood faster than it can be processed out.
 Lactate’s role in endurance exercise isn’t 100 percent understood.
 But since it’s consistent and quantifiably measured, its threshold has been used as a marker to set training zones for many years.

 Training in this space is still aerobic, but it allows you to maximize your training effect with shorter interval workouts.
 For this reason, it is useful for athletes training for any distance triathlon and can be used throughout the year.
 Efforts from 8–30 minutes in duration with 25 percent rest are considered threshold training and will help you improve your power, pace or output at that threshold level.